fgutmann/play1-kotlin/readme.md

 ### Non-Goals

+* It is not a goal to support writing play plugins in kotlin.
+  The plugins must compile without any dependency on a kotlin class.
+  As a work around one can call kotlin logic from plugins via reflection.
 * It is a non-goal to support bytecode enhancers provided by the play framework for kotlin code.
-* It is not a goal to support writing play plugins in kotlin.
-** `PropertiesEnhancer`: Unnecessary for kotlin classes.
+    * `PropertiesEnhancer`: Unnecessary for kotlin classes.
 There is full property support in kotlin.
-** `ControllerEnhancer`: Controllers are the most deeply integrated part with play framework.
+    * `ControllerEnhancer`: Controllers are the most deeply integrated part with play framework.
       Since you will have to re-write almost all controller code for the new framework anyways, there is not much sense in re-writing controllers first in kotlin for play framework.
-** `ContinuationEnhancer`: You can use coroutines in kotlin :-) ** `LocalVariableNamesEnhancer`: Should only be used in controller code.
+    * `ContinuationEnhancer`: You can use coroutines in kotlin :-)
+    * `LocalVariableNamesEnhancer`: Should only be used in controller code.
 See section about `ControllerEnhancer` above.
-** `MailerEnhancer`: Not sure what it exactly does but only used for sub-classes of `play.mvc.Mailer`.
+    * `MailerEnhancer`: Not sure what it exactly does but only used for sub-classes of `play.mvc.Mailer`.
-** `SigEnhancer`: Used for change detection.
+    * `SigEnhancer`: Used for change detection.
       TODO: define how to deal with this when we now how to work with compiling and code change detection.
       Maybe we have to support it.

 ## How it works